qelectrotech/qelectrotech-doc/source/users/element/element_parts/dynamic_text.rst

 Dynamic text
 ============

-The dynamic text field is an object that displays a text that is comming from a variable value.
+The dynamic text field is an object that displays a text that is coming from a variable value.
 The text value is changing with the variable is changed, editing the part is not necessary to change the text content.